 I made my way to the desk that stood at the foot of the largest tree of the court and took a seat, that all too familiar spot of mine.
 The ivory “tree” was a strange sight to behold, having never quite got used to its otherwordly presence.
-It looked vaguely like a giant reed and seemed to be much older than the ancient forest of the court, which in and of itself, was as old as the eldest of the Gods I had met in my many travels.
+It was much older than the ancient forest of the court, which in and of itself, was as old as the eldest of the Gods I had met in my many travels.
 My other skipped to where I sat, making the leaves under her bare feet crunch with every hop.
 She leaned in and peered over my shoulder.
 “So!
 Who’s story are you going to write next?”
 The wind hushed as if holding its breath, listening intently…

 Choose your story, fellow wanderer…